Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries

-\introparagraph{Optimal join processing} Acyclic Boolean CQs can be evaluated optimally in $\O(n)$ data complexity by the Yannakakis algorithm \cite{DBLP:conf/vldb/Yannakakis81}.
-The AGM bound~\cite{AGM}, a tight bound on the worst-case output size for full CQs, motivated worst-case optimal join algorithms \cite{arroyuelo22, ngo18open, ngo2018worst, Ngo:2014:SSB:2590989.2590991, veldhuizen14leapfrog} and was generalized to take into account functional dependencies~\cite{gottlob12fds} or degree constraints~\cite{abo2016degree,khamis17panda}.
-Answering cyclic Boolean CQs has improved over the years with decompositions that achieve ever smaller width-measures~\cite{RobertsonS:1986, chekuri97querydecomp, GottlobLS:2002}, such as fractional hypertree width~\cite{grohe14fhtw} and submodular width~\cite{Marx:2013:THP:2555516.2535926}.
+\introparagraph{Optimal join processing} \emph{Acyclic} Boolean CQs can be evaluated optimally in $\O(n)$ data complexity by the Yannakakis algorithm \cite{DBLP:conf/vldb/Yannakakis81}.
+The AGM bound~\cite{AGM}, a tight upper bound on the output size for full CQs, motivated worst-case optimal join algorithms \cite{arroyuelo22, ngo18open, ngo2018worst, Ngo:2014:SSB:2590989.2590991, veldhuizen14leapfrog} and was generalized to take into account functional dependencies~\cite{gottlob12fds} and degree constraints~\cite{abo2016degree,khamis17panda}.
+The complexity of answering \emph{cyclic} Boolean CQs has improved over the years thanks to decompositions that achieve ever smaller width-measures~\cite{chekuri97querydecomp, GottlobLS:2002, RobertsonS:1986}, such as fractional hypertree width~\cite{grohe14fhtw} and submodular width~\cite{Marx:2013:THP:2555516.2535926}.
 Work has also been done in the direction of achieving instance-optimality~\cite{alway21optimal,Khamis:2016:JVG:3014437.2967101,ngo14mine}.
-Bonifati et al.~\cite{bonifati21threshold} explore the impact of thresholds (i.e., LIMIT clauses) in query evaluation.
 Our approach can leverage prior work on decompositions to obtain the top-ranked answer in the same time bound as the Boolean CQ.
 We also show that it is possible to achieve better $\TTL$ complexity than sorting the output of a join algorithm if the ranking is integrated into the join.

-\introparagraph{Unranked enumeration} Significant effort has been made to identify the query classes whose answers can be enumerated \emph{in arbitrary order} with linear preprocessing and constant delay in data complexity~\cite{amarilli21spanners, bagan07constenum, Berkholz:2017:ACQ:3034786.3034789, carmeli21ucqs, idris20dynamic_theta, DBLP:journals/sigmod/Segoufin15}.
-Constant-delay enumeration is possible for cyclic CQs with higher preprocessing by decomposing them into acyclic CQs~\cite{berkholz19submodular,olteanu15dtrees}.
-Our work shows that adding ranking to the enumeration only incurs a logarithmic-factor cost in data complexity.